Fohdeesha/lab-docu/documentation/jtag.md

-# PowerPC JTAG Recovery
+# PowerPC JTAG Recovery (LB6M)
-This is a brief guide to recover corrupt bootloaders on PowerPC 85xx switches using a BDI2000.
+This is a brief guide to recover corrupt bootloaders on PowerPC 85xx switches (LB6M) using a BDI2000.

 ## Preparation
 Start by downloading [this ZIP](http://fohdeesha.com/data/other/jtag-recovery.zip).

-Put all the files from the zip into the root of your TFTP server - the JTAG unit has been preprogrammed to look for a TFTP server at 192.168.0.1  - make sure the TFTP server is running at this address.
+Put all the files from the zip into the root of your TFTP server - the JTAG unit has been preprogrammed to look for a TFTP server at the address you specified before the unit was shipped - make sure said TFTP server is running with above files before powering the BDI2000.

 If the TFTP server is running on linux, you need to create an empty file in the TFTP root called `badboot.bin` - and give it write permission by running `CHMOD 777 badboot.bin` - this allows the JTAG unit to write to this file. if you are using a windows TFTP server, this shouldn't be necessary.